 “Honestly, exhausting,” she says.
 And that exhaustion isn’t just physical.

-Dr. E says that providing healthcare during the Covid-19 pandemic “really made more obvious the disparities in our society — and that can weigh heavy on the heart.”
+Providing healthcare during the Covid-19 pandemic really made more obvious the disparities in our society — and that can weigh heavy on the heart.

 She believes an important part of her job is to be “chief managing officer of a very frightened population’s anxieties.”